Linux-Club-KSU/copyparty-LCKSU/README.md

   * win10 onwards does not allow connecting anonymously / without accounts
 * python3 only
 * slow (the builtin webdav support in windows is 5x faster, and rclone-webdav is 30x faster)
+  * those numbers are specifically for copyparty's smb-server (because it sucks); other smb-servers should be similar to webdav

 known client bugs:
 * on win7 only, `--smb1` is much faster than smb2 (default) because it keeps rescanning folders on smb2